Δ7-sterol 5(6)-desaturase

-The four substrates of this enzyme are Δ^{7}-sterol, ferrocytochrome b_{5}, H^{+}, and O_{2}.
-Its three products are Δ^{5,7}-sterol, ferricytochrome b_{5}, and H_{2}O.
+Function

+This enzyme participates in biosynthesis of steroids; in vertebrates the pathway leads to cholesterol.
+The oxidation reaction which it catalyses is:

+It uses two molecules of the cofactor ferrocytochrome b_{5} with two protons and one oxygen to convert lathosterol to 7-dehydrocholesterol and water.
+In plants it acts on episterol.

 Classification

 This enzyme is one of C-5 sterol desaturases, belongs to the family of oxidoreductases, specifically those acting on paired donors, with O_{2} as oxidant and incorporation or reduction of oxygen.
 The oxygen incorporated need not be derived from O_{2}.
 With oxidation of a pair of donors resulting in the reduction of molecular oxygen to two molecules of water.

 Nomenclature

 The systematic name of this enzyme class is Δ^{7}-sterol,ferrocytochrome b5:oxygen oxidoreductase 5,6-dehydrogenating.
 Other names in common use include: